kineticstoolkit/kineticstoolkit_doc/html/_sources/getting_started_configuring_spyder.md

 ![](_static/images/fig_spyder_qt5.png)

-Configuring interactive graphics in Spyder
+Enabling interactive graphics in Spyder
 ```

 :::{note}

-If you are not using Spyder (but you do use a IPython console), or you do not want to change your Spyder configuration, you can enable interactive graphics temporarily by typing:
+If you are not using Spyder (but you do use an IPython console), or you do not want to change your Spyder configuration, you can enable interactive graphics temporarily by typing:

 ```
 %matplotlib qt5